unrealwork/atsd-use-cases/research/chicago-crime-stats/README.md

    export C_USER=myuser; export C_PASSWORD=mypassword; docker-compose pull && docker-compose up -d
    ```

-4. The dataset is over 3 gigabytes, so give Axibase Collector 15-20 minutes to download, parse, and insert data into ATSD.
+4. The dataset is over 3 gigabytes, give Axibase Collector 15-20 minutes to download, parse, and insert data into ATSD.
 You can monitor the progress on the Job Statistics page in Axibase Collector.

 ![Figure 9](./images/Figure9.png)

 ![Figure 10](./images/Figure10.png)

-If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!

 ## Sources